sandepal-org/mq01-ops/README.md

 ## Image registry

 We're going to store queue manager container images in the image registry.
-These images will be used by the queue manager `mq01`, so we need to grant its serviveaccount
-suitable authority to pull images from it.
+These images will be used by the queue manager `mq01`, so we need to grant its service account suitable authority to pull images from it.

 Allow service account `mq01-dev:mq01-ibm-mq` to pull from the image registry with the following command:

 ```bash
 oc policy add-role-to-user system:image-puller system:serviceaccount:mq01-dev:mq01-ibm-mq --namespace=mq01-ci